apie0419/ml-hw/hw2/README.md

 and so on

-Desriptions for every parameters were writen in config/defaults.py.
+Desriptions for every parameters were written in config/defaults.py.

 ## Model

 The model structure shows in following picture.

-You can edit model/model.py to modify the model.
+You can edit model/cnn.py to modify the model structure.

 ![](https://github.com/apie0419/ml-hw/blob/master/hw2/figures/cnn.png)